osm2pgsql-dev/osm2pgsql/man/osm2pgsql.md

 -i, \--tablespace-index=TABLESPC
 :   Store all indexes in the PostgreSQL tablespace `TABLESPC`.
 This option
     also affects the middle tables.
+This option is deprecated.
+Use the
+    \--tablespace-slim-index and/or \--tablespace-main-index options instead.

 \--tablespace-main-data=TABLESPC
 :   Store the data tables in the PostgreSQL tablespace `TABLESPC`.